deathsheadmoth/fwlinks-doc/fwlinksbot.md

 fwlinksbot is special.
 He tells you about stuff that goes on as it happens (first, actually).
 You should _want_ him in your channel.
 If you do, [contact me](http://www.icj.me/contact)!

+More about this:

+When any event happens in terms of the fwlinks updaters (i.e. firmware, iTunes, redsn0w, PwnageTool, iFaith, sn0wbreeze, etc release or SHSH signing changes), **fwlinksbot** actually posts by default to the IRC channels that he's in, in a format similar to this:

+`[10:55] <+fwlinksbot> [Update] Something awesome has happened!` (but kinda more detailed :P)

+And yes, he's a "he".

 So, onto the commands.

 ## Commands